jaytmiller/htc-utils/elk/logstash/README.md

    into the Docker container.
 The container name defined by `run` should also be customized to indicate the string the container supports.

-To enable usage of a single common Docker image, key environment variables are set in the `./run` script and passed into the container,  see below.

 ## Notes on /internal/data1/apps/*

 ## Building

 Dockerfile.logstash was derived from instructions on the Elasticsearch website for setting up a self-contained Docker container.
-This setup approach creates a fully configured logstash image with customized files built-in, overlaying the standard Logstash config.
+This build approach creates an EventLog logstash image with semi-customized files built-in...  but fully specified only when required env vars are set and passed into Docker run.

 There is a simple build script which in its current form uses sudo internally to run docker: